eggheadio/eggheadio-course-notes/real-time-data-with-graphql-subscriptions/notes/06-graphql-display-graphql-data-with-a-react-component.md

 }
 ```

 🤔 Conveniently, the `result` variable also contains `fetching` and `error` properties that can be used to determine the state of the query.
-We can destructure these values off `result`, along with our `data` once it has been returned and refactor our code above to give the user some feedback through the request lifecycle.
+We can destructure these values off `result`, along with our `data` once it has been returned and refactor our code above to give the user some feedback throughout the request lifecycle.

 ```js
 // src/components/Comments.js